ucopacme/start-here/one_day_workshops/aws_console.rst

 |image15|

 -  Did the S3 Bucket really get deleted?
+(Hint: is it listed still with all the other S3 Buckets?)

 -  How can you confirm?
-Hint: ( Do you see a trash can)?
+Hint: At bottom of screen click on 'success', on window that pops up, click on trash can.
+A verification of deletion is listed

 **IMPORTANT NOTE:** When deleting an S3 bucket via AWS-CLI or SDK, you are **REQUIRED** to empty the bucket before it allows you to delete the